marcopennelli/orbo/README.md

 - Go 1.24.5+
 - OpenCV 4.8.0+
-- Docker (for containerized deployment)
+- Docker or Podman (for containerized deployment)
 - Kubernetes + Helm (for production deployment)

 ### Development Setup